 In addition, your factory warranty doesn’t cover the cost of repairs caused by a lack of maintenance.
 If you use contaminated fuel or fluids that aren’t recommended by the owner’s manual on your Jeep Compass or Wrangler, you can expect to be denied coverage if a part fails.
 Routine maintenance is the responsibility of the owner and is not included in the vehicle protection plan.

 If you aren’t sure whether your Jeep vehicle has a warranty, you can check on the Mopar website.

 Cost Of Jeep Repairs

-According to RepairPal, Jeep is ranked 15 out of 32 brands for reliability.
-The average annual repair cost sits at $634, which is higher than normal when compared to other brands.
+RepairPal ranks Jeep 15th out of 32 brands for reliability.
+The average annual repair cost sits at $634, which is relatively high when compared to other brands.
 In general, there is a 13 percent chance that a repair will be severe.